 - MacBooks (MacBook Air) – All teaching staff

 - Specialist Suite (Multimedia – Windows “Gaming Spec” HP PCs’)

 - Specialist Suites (Tech Studies – HP Windows Suite)

 MOC students have 24/7 access in the Senior Years.
 There is 6 hours / 5 days per week for students in the Middle Years.
 Students (Years 7-12) can take devices anywhere in the school grounds.

 Students from Year 1 to Year 6 all have class time access to their OWN device.
 Students in Foundation have access to class sets (1:2).

 Students manage their devices through an online self-service kiosk (choosing what they want/need).
 All computers (teacher and student) can drive any piece of technology in the college (e.g. tv screen, 3d printer, interactive whiteboard).
 Technical issues are minimal due to students ‘adminning’ their computer

-There is no ‘training program’ for students (or teachers) before we roll-out devices – MOC gives a device to “kids” and we ask them to tell us what it can do.
-For teachers it is – 1. ask a student / 2. ask another teacher / 3. ask Youtube / 4.
-Google.
+There is no ‘training program’ for students (or teachers) before we roll-out devices – MOC gives devices to students and we ask them to tell us what it can do.
+For teachers it is > 1. ask a student > 2. ask another teacher > 3.
+Youtube it > 4.
+Google it.